-FIGURE 6-10 The common palm civet (Paradoxurus hermaphroditus), native to South and Southeast Asia, in its cage on a wildlife farm in Vietnam in 2017.
-Photo credit: Wildlife Conservation Society, Viet Nam.
+FIGURE 6-11 The common palm civet (Paradoxurus hermaphroditus), native to South and Southeast Asia, in its cage on a wildlife farm in Vietnam in 2017.
+Photo credit: Wildlife Conservation Society, Vietnam.

 In addition to live wet markets in the open, illegal virtual marketplaces, some operating through social media platforms or black-market websites, have proliferated in Southeast Asia.
 These platforms cater to diverse customers, offering a variety of animal and animal products that can be discreetly purchased and shipped.
-This creates opportunities for animal-based illegal trade and enables criminal networks to operate and thrive (The Star, 2023; Fallin, 2021).
+This creates opportunities for animal-based illegal trade and enables criminal networks to operate and thrive (Fallin, 2021; ASEANPLUS, 2023).

-Animals are also used in recreational, sports and games, and local ecotourism activities (Zamri and Zain, 2022) (Figure 6-11).
+Animals are also used in recreational, sports and games, and local ecotourism activities (Zamri and Md-Zain, 2022) (Figure 6-12).
 Some examples include:

 - Animal commodification for entertainment and tourism, such as elephant riding, tiger petting, local animal contests, and cockfighting, which are considered to have a potential role in the spread of avian influenza viruses.
 Some countries promote these activities, including gambling, as tools to boost tourism.
-In the Philippines, recent cases have involved virtual versions of cockfighting, usually live-streamed through websites or social media platforms.
-In contrast, other countries' governments have made all forms of gambling involving animal fighting illegal and prohibited animal fighting and baiting altogether. - Sought-after attractions, such as street and alleyway traditional wet market venues which are popular among tourists.
-Some wet markets are poorly structured, without doors or gates, and are susceptible to intrusions by stray animals in search of refuge at night. - Hobby farms, small-scale animal-based businesses, and individual pet owners and in these cases, the confinement and captivity of animals in inadequate living conditions can lead to significant physical and physiological stress, exacerbating the risk of zoonotic disease transmission.
+In the Philippines, recent cases have involved virtual versions of cockfighting, usually live streamed through websites or social media platforms (Murphy, 2023).
+In contrast, other countries' governments have made all forms of gambling involving animal fighting illegal and prohibited animal fighting and baiting altogether (AWI, 2024; Mota-Rojas et al., 2022). - Sought-after attractions, such as street and alleyway traditional wet market venues which are popular among tourists (Seneviratne, 2020).
+Some wet markets are poorly structured, without doors or gates, and are susceptible to intrusions by stray animals in search of refuge at night. - Hobby farms, small-scale animal-based businesses, and individual pet owners.
+In these cases, the confinement and captivity of animals in inadequate living conditions can lead to significant physical and physiological stress (Fischer and Romero, 2019; World Animal Protection, n.d.), exacerbating the risk of zoonotic disease transmission.